BIINBELLLO/country-quiz-app/README.md

 This project was designed as a solution to a challenge!
 I simply a quiz app about countries and their capitals.

-Live version app can be found `https://devbinbello-country-quiz.netlify.app/`
+Live version of the app can be found <a href ="https://devbinbello-country-quiz.netlify.app/">Here</a>

 ## Development server